 European Heritage Open Days

-Each year EHD’s across Europe celebrate a shared theme and for 2025 the theme is “Architectural Heritage – Past structures – Future Connections”
+Each year EHOD’s across Europe celebrate a shared theme and for 2025 the theme was “Architectural Heritage - Past structures - Future Connections”

-EHOD 2025’s theme, "Architectural Heritage- Past Structures -Future Connections," will engage both visitors and event organisers with the history, design, and cultural significance of Northern Ireland’s architectural landmarks.
+EHOD 2025’s theme, "Architectural Heritage- Past Structures - Future Connections," engaged both visitors and event organisers with the history, design, and cultural significance of Northern Ireland’s architectural landmarks.

-Architectural heritage isn’t just about the structures of the past—it’s about the people, stories, and connections they continue to inspire.
-Through ‘Past Structures, Future Connections,’ we celebrate how these spaces shape our communities and connect us across generations.
+Architectural heritage isn’t just about the structures of the past - it’s about the people, stories, and connections they continue to inspire.
+Through ‘Past Structures, Future Connections,’ we celebrated how these spaces shape our communities and connect us across generations.

 EHOD 2024 review